 Learning disabilities are problems with reading, spelling or maths.
 A learning disability is a condition that your child can live, learn and be very successful with.

 What is a learning disability?

 A learning disability is a serious and ongoing difficulty with one or more of the following areas of learning – reading, spelling, writing and maths.
-A child with a learning disability will have a low level of ability in these areas given the educational opportunities the child has had, the child’s age and the child’s other abilities.
-This has to be assessed by a professional.
+A child with a learning disability will have a low level of ability in these areas given the child's educational opportunities, age and other abilities.
+These factors must be assessed by a professional.

 Learning disabilities are sometimes called specific learning disabilities, learning difficulties, specific learning difficulties and dyslexia.